 Provisioning an Edge Cluster¶

 An Edge Cluster is a group of resources in OpenNebula and the corresponding resources in AWS, that are suitable to be run in edge locations with a minimal footprint.
 OpenNebula provides a specification of the cluster ready to be created.

-- Datastore: each provision deploys two datastores, the system and the image.
+Datastore: each provision deploys two datastores, the system and the image.
 This is based on OneStor datatores in the case of Edge Clusters (and in Ceph in the case of HCI Clusters).

 During the provision of the cluster all these resources and their corresponding AWS objects are created with the aid of Terraform.
 In particular, the following AWS resources are created: